As337N/GPCR_fs_classifier/README.md

 ## Introduction
 GPCR_fs_classifier is a convolutional neural network (CNN) that can classify functional states for G protein-coupled receptors (GPCRs) from the rhodopsin family (class A).

-This algorithm uses distance maps, obtained from PDB structural information, to represent the structural conformation of the GPCRs.
-The CNN takes the distance maps and returns a binary classification, agonist or antagonist, related to the activity of the ligand bound to the GPCR.
-The accuracy of the model reached 94.12% in the validation dataset and 93.33% in the test set, with losses of 0.18 and 1.23 respectively.

-With this activity we can
+We present a reliable convolutional neural network-based algorithm capable of classifying functional states of G Protein-Coupled Receptors (GPCRs).
+Classification of GPCR functional states is of great interest in pharmacology due to their relevance as drug targets and abundance in human cells.
+Our algorithm employs a novel protein representation called RRCS Ballesteros Matrices (RBM) calculated with the RCSB PDB and GPCRdb databases.
+Employing the RBM representation, our convolutional neural network (Model A) was able to classify a GPCR in its two most frequent functional states: those conducted by the presence of an agonist or an antagonist ligand.
+We tested our algorithm in an unknown dataset of 48 GPCR PDB structures.
+As a result, the proposed network successfully classified the structures, achieving accuracy and loss of 95.83% and 0.33, respectively.
+Also, we obtained an f1-score of 95.86% for this model, despite the limitations due to the scarce data.
+Moreover, we developed a second model (Model B) with similar accuracy but were able to identify the most relevant contacts from the GPCR that are also related to experimental information.
+With this, we identified the second extracellular loop (ECL2) and the extracellular sections of transmembrane helix 4 (TM4) and 5 (TM5) helices as key regions employed by our algorithm to characterize the functional states of GPCRs.

 ## Provided material description

-This GitHub repository contains all of the materials needed to replicate this project.You can find the following files in this repository:
+This GitHub repository contains all of the materials needed to replicate this work.You can find the following files in this repository:

-### Files with code
+### Folders with code

- * Data_preparation.py - This script prepares the training data, obtains the distance maps from the selected PDB files, and separates the images into the respective classes.
- * CNN.py - In this script, the CNN is prepared and trained.
-If a model obtains an accuracy greater than 92.0% and a loss smaller than 0.2, the model is saved.
- * PDB_classifier - Here you can find the code to use the saved model and predict the ligand activity classification on the test set.
-Moreover, you can obtain a confussion matrix to evaluate the model performance.

-### Suplementary files

- * Name_files.zip - In this zip you can find the names of all the PDB structural files that we used in this proyect, they are in txt files separated by their classification.
-We only use the agonist and antagonist ligand activities.
- * red_V02_0.18.tf.zip - This zip includes a stored model that we obtained from CNN and that we used for the classifications.

-### Dataset
+ * CNN - The CNN model to train the network.
+ * Grad_CAM - The required functions to obtain the GradCAM maps and the corresponding analysis.

- * Train_Agonista.zip - The training files for the agonist class.
+ * Images_preprocessing - The functions required to preprocess the PDBs and prepare the datasets for the model.

+### Dataset_files

- * Train_Antagonista.zip - The training files for the antagonist class.
+ * Dataset_files_2.zip - Extra files for the CAM maps visualization and analysis
- * validation.zip - The validation files.
-They are already classified into agonist and antagonist.
+ * Dataset_files_RBM.zip - All files related to the RBM representation.
- * test.zip - The test files are already classified into agonist and antagonist.
+ * PDBs_sets - The folder that contains the .zip files for the dataset.

 You need to unzip the dataset in the following way:

-       Data--->train--->Agonist
+Dataset_files
+      |
+      |              Dataset_files_2.zip
+      |
+      |----Datasets
+      |----Dicts_RRCS_contacts
+      |----Grad_CAM_matrix
+      |----Grad_CAM_resultados
+      |----PDB_Names
+      |----Resultados_analisis_CAM
+      |----saved_model
+      |
+      |              Dataset_files_RBM.zip
+      |
+      |----Ballest_matrix_images
+      |----Ballest_matrix
+      |----RRCS_matrix_images
+      |----RRCS_matrix
+      |
+      |              PDBs_sets
+      |
+      |----PDBs--->train--->Agonist
             |            |->Antagonist
             |
             |->test--->Agonist
             |       |->Antagonist